+3 (1) Unless otherwise ordered, the Assembly shall meet each year

+Sitting Dates

+- (a) for a Winter Sitting, commencing no earlier than the third Tuesday in February and concluding no later than March 31; - (b) for a Spring Sitting, commencing no earlier than the first Tuesday in May and concluding no later than the second Thursday in June; and - (c) for a Fall Sitting, commencing no earlier than the third Tuesday in October and concluding no later than the last Thursday in November. - (2) The Speaker shall, by December 1 each year, following consultation with the body defined in section 1 of the Legislative Assembly and Executive Council Act as Caucus, table in the House a Sitting Calendar for the following year setting out the Assembly's sitting and non-sitting days.

+Sitting Calendar

+(3)Notwithstanding Rule 3(1), whenever the House stands adjourned or prorogued, if the Speaker is satisfied, after consultation with the Executive Council and the Members of the Legislative Assembly, that the public interest requires that the House should meet on a certain date, the Speaker shall give notice that being so satisfied the House shall meet, and thereupon the House shall meet at the time stated in such notice and shall transact its business as if it had been duly adjourned to that time.

+Special sittings

+(4) The first sitting of a new Legislative First sitting after Assembly following a general election may a general be held on a date other than a date prescribed in the Sitting Calendar.

+election

+The Assembly shall meet on Mondays, Tuesdays, Wednesdays and Thursdays from 1:30p.m. to 6:00p.m. and on Fridays from 09:00a.m. to 12:00p.m., unless otherwise ordered.

+Sitting days and times

-- 3 (1) The Assembly shall hold one Session Session dates each year. - (2) Notwithstanding Rule 3(1), the Commissioner shall call the Assembly into special Session at the request of the Executive Council or of a majority of the Members of the Legislative Assembly. - 4 The Assembly shall meet on Mondays, Tuesdays, Wednesdays and Thursdays from 1:30 p.m. to 6:00 p.m. and on Fridays from 10:00 a.m. to 2:00 p.m., unless otherwise ordered. - 5 The Assembly shall not meet on New House not to sit Year's Day, Good Friday, Easter Monday, Victoria Day, Canada Day, the first Monday in August, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day or Boxing Day, unless otherwise ordered. - 6 (1) At 6:00 p.m. on Mondays, Tuesdays, Wednesdays and Thursdays, and 2:00 p.m. on Fridays the Assembly shall be interrupted by the Speaker, or if the Assembly is in Committee of the Whole by the Chair, who shall rise and report progress.
+The Assembly shall not meet on New Year's House not to sit Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Nunavut Day, the first Monday in August.
+Labour Day.
+Thanksgiving Remembrance Day, Day, Christmas Day or Boxing Day, unless otherwise ordered.

+6 (1) 6:00p.m. on Mondays, Tuesdays, Thursdays.
+Wednesdays and and at 12:00pm on Fridays, the Assembly shall be interrupted by the Speaker, or, if the Assembly is in Committee of the Whole, by the Chair, who shall rise and report progress.
 The Speaker shall adjourn the Assembly and all remaining business shall stand over until the next sitting day.

-(2) Notwithstanding Rule 6(1), a Member may propose a motion without notice in the Assembly or in Committee of the Whole to continue a sitting beyond the hour of daily adjournment for the purpose of continuing consideration of a specified item of business, subject to the following conditions:
+Daily adjournment (2) Notwithstanding Rule 6(1), a Member may propose a motion without notice in the Assembly or in Committee of the Whole to continue a sitting beyond the hour of daily adjournment for the purpose of continuing consideration of a specified item business, subject to the following conditions:

-Motion to

-extend sittings
+Motion to extend sittings